 Training Category: Healthy Tomorrows Partnership for Children Program (HTPCP)

 The need to access structured physical activities, nutritious food, preventive health care, and reliable health information is a growing critical concern for families and school-age children residing in the US-Mexico border region that is largely medically underserved and economically marginalized.

 Goals and Objectives:

-Project data will be collected periodically to establish baseline, track annually, and ensure efficient/successful implementation of the project.
-Process and outcome evaluation of the project includes developing 1) survey tools to effectively assess changes (from pre to post) in levels of awareness, knowledge, and satisfaction with the activities, 2) a practical database to track activities, trainings, and events/activities that are offered each year, as well as the numbers and characteristics of participants.
+Project data will be collected to assess the needs of the target population and ensure efficient and successful implementation.
+Process and outcome evaluation of the project includes developing (1) survey tools to effectively assess changes in levels of awareness, knowledge, and satisfaction with the activities, and (2) a practical database to track activities, trainings, and events/activities that are offered each year, as well as the numbers and characteristics of participants.